-The next 8 hr anger management workshop is June 16th at Everett Community College.
+The next 8 & 16 hr anger management workshop is December 8th and 15th at Everett Community College.
 Back to back Saturdays offer 8 and 16 hour options.
 This class is court approved.
 For the cost of the workshop see the "Financial Information" page.
-To register and reserve a spot in advance, email me at email@example.com that you want to attend and then either pay in advance using a credit card or a PayPal account through PayPal from the "Payment Information" page or give me your cc info over the phone.
+To register and reserve a spot in advance, email me at email@example.com stating that you want to attend.
+Then, either pay in advance using a credit card or a PayPal account through PayPal from the "Payment Information" page or give me your cc info over the phone.
 If you call, please give me a day and time you are available to receive a call back.

 This workshop is for both men and women and is court approved.

 If you do not wish to pay in advance, you can show up on the day of the class with cash.
 However, if the class is full (20 people) you will not be allowed in.
 Anyone who has paid in advance, or is interested in attending, I will add your email to the list and email everyone the Friday before the class with all of the information you need to know regarding the name of the building and the class room number.

 Men, want something sooner?
 Check out The Good Guy Club tab.
 The Good Guy Club is an ongoing weekly 1.5 hour emotional regulation / conflict management meeting in Bellevue.
 Attending weekly meetings will also meet court requirements for an anger management class.

 Would it surprise you to hear that anger is not an emotion?

 The reason most approaches to anger management are ineffective is because they teach that anger is an emotion.

 If, for example, anger is an emotion, how am I to control it?

 How does one control love?